RyanAmies/truebot/README.md

 # TRUEbot

-This is the offcial TRUE discord bot ran by InsaneRhino.
+This is the official TRUE discord bot ran by InsaneRhino.
 If you have any issues PM him.

 ## Commands